 What is Degenerative Disc Disease?

-Degenerative Disc Disease (or DDD) is caused by degeneration of the discs in the spinal column.
+Degenerative disc disease, or DDD, is caused by degeneration of the discs in the spinal column.
 Age can cause this, but most of the time it is cause by some sort of trauma to the spine.
-People with bulging or herniated disc almost always have this disease, as well as people with Scoliosis.
+People with a bulging or herniated disc almost always have this disease, as well as people with scoliosis.

-Symptoms range from person to person as well as the particular location of the spinal injury.
+Symptoms range from person to person, and they can also be affected by the particular location of the spinal injury.
 People with lower back injuries can experience numbness and tingling in the legs and buttocks.
-The symptoms can also get as severe as temporary paralysis in the legs or a particular leg.
-Someone with upper back pain can experience headaches, numbness and tingling of the neck and arms (or arm).
+The symptoms can also become as severe as temporary paralysis in one or both legs.
+Someone with upper back pain can experience headaches, numbness, and tingling of the neck and arms (or arm).
 Muscle spasms, memory loss, and weakness in the limbs are also possible symptoms.

 In some cases, DDD has been seen as a hereditary disease.
-However, not all doctors will agree on this and there have been no conclusive studies done to prove one way or the other.
+However, not all doctors agree about this, and there have been no conclusive studies done to prove one way or the other.

 What is chronic pain?

-Chronic pain is pain that extends at least 6 months after the initial injury.
+Chronic pain is pain that extends at least six months after the initial injury.
 The pain can be intermittent or constant.
-Only a doctor can truly diagnose someone with chronic pain.
-If you believe you suffer from chronic pain, consult with your doctor immediatly.
+Only a doctor can truly diagnose chronic pain.
+If you believe you suffer from this type of pain, consult with your doctor immediately.

 Treatments and Procedures

 Treatment for DDD can be somewhat complicated.
 Most doctors will start you on physical therapy and pain medications to see if some of the pain is alleviated.
-Others might try steroid injects at the points on the discs that are messed up to try to directly alleviate the pain.
+Others might try steroid injections at the points on the affected discs to directly alleviate the pain.

-Acupuncture, herbs, pool therapy, messages; all of these are other methods to look into and see if they're right for you.
-Check with you insurance and see if they cover any of these alternative methods.
-Some insurances will pay for them if you have a doctor state that he or she believes you could really benefit from such methods.
+Alternative therapies: Acupuncture, herbs, pool therapy, and massages are alternative options that may help treat the pain.
+Look into these options and see if they're right for you.
+You should also check with you insurance and see if they cover any of these options.
+Some insurances will pay for them if your doctor states that he or she believes you could really benefit from such methods.

 There are MANY ways to get support for DDD and back pain.
 Ask your doctor if any local hospitals sponsor support groups related to your ailment.
 There are also several online support groups.
 Keep family and friends informed on your health so that you can gain their support and help through the pain.